 A system’s stiffness and mass decide its natural frequency.
 Of course, we should not be changing the mass of the system.
 Neither is altering the mass of the propulsion system a viable option.
 Thus, ship designers try to play around with the stiffness of the system.
 They focus primarily on the thrust bearing and its foundation.
 The latter is that component of the system that deflects in response to the thrust that is transmitted by the thrust bearing.
 It acts like a spring.
 Redesigning the structural foundation of the thrust bearing in a manner would change the natural frequency of the propulsion system to the desired value by obtaining a certain stiffness.

-Now, let us discuss the second type of ship vibrations that is hull vibrations.
+Now, let us discuss the second type of ship vibration that is hull vibrations.

 1. Low-Speed Main Diesel Engine